rgwood/ReiTunes/README.md

 ## Disclaimers

 This is provided with no promises around support or features.
+You will need to run your own server and bring your own music.
 Happy to chat about feature ideas, but I am writing this for myself, for fun.

 Music piracy is bad; you should buy your music from a reputable source like [Bandcamp](https://bandcamp.com/).